opentracing/opentracing.io/data-semantics.md

 * `peer.service` - string
     - Remote service name
 * `span.kind` - string
-    - One of `c` or `s`, indicating if this span represents a client or server
+    - One of `client` or `server`, indicating if this span represents a client or server